npm/registry/docs/COUCHDB.md

 ## background

 [CouchDB] is a database that uses JSON for documents, JavaScript for MapReduce indexes, and regular HTTP for its API.
-CouchDB comes with an out-of-the-box funcationality, called [CouchApp], which is a web application served directly from CouchDB. npm's registry was originally exclusively a CouchApp, but as it has grown, it has slowly been separated out into many different services, some of which are no longer backed by the original CouchDB,
+CouchDB comes with an out-of-the-box functionality, called [CouchApp], which is a web application served directly from CouchDB. npm's registry was originally exclusively a CouchApp, but as it has grown, it has slowly been separated out into many different services, some of which are no longer backed by the original CouchDB,